flipace/hantera/README.md

 hantera is a tool which helps you manage projects which utilize a service oriented architecture.

-Tasks which hantera can help you:
+Tasks which hantera can help you with:

 - setting up a project and all it's dependencies on a machine for development
 - versioning and publishing of dependencies as well as whole applications